google/xls/docs_src/tutorials/prefix_scan.md

 The implementation displays a few interesting language features.

-The function prototype is straigt-forward.
+The function prototype is straight-forward.
 Input is an array of 8 values of type `u32`.
 Output is an array of size 8 holding 3-bit values (the maximum resulting count can only be 7, which fits in 3 bits).